 1-3 women in Spokane will have experienced domestic violence in their lifetime.
 Chances are that you work with, supervise, are friends with, or are related to someone who is experiencing domestic violence.
 It can be difficult to know what to do and how to response when a domestic violence interaction occurs that could impact your business, you, or your personal network.

-Our Community Educator welcomes an opportunity to connect with you and your group to facilitate discussions, provide workshops, or teach classes for your group about intimate partner violence.
+Our Education and Outreach Advocate welcomes an opportunity to connect with you and your group to facilitate discussions, provide workshops, or teach classes for your group about intimate partner violence.

-Though our Make it Your Business campaign, we educate business people how to recognize the signs of intimate partner violence, how to respond in a supportive way when an employee or coworker reveals violence, and how to properly refer people to services for intimate partner violence.
+We educate businesses, organizations, sports teams, school groups and more how to recognize the signs of intimate partner violence, how to respond in a supportive way when an employee or coworker reveals violence, and how to properly refer people to services for intimate partner violence.

 Whether your group includes college classes, church groups, legal teams, medical professionals, or knitting groups, we welcome the opportunity to work with you to create a safer and healthier community.

 Want your business, education, or social group to know more about YWCA Spokane and how our services support women, children, and families in our community?
 Want to have a deeper understanding of what your community can do to reduce violence, spread awareness, and get involved?
-Speak with our Community Educator to learn more.
-Call 509.789.9290 or email firstname.lastname@example.org.
+Email our Education and Outreach Advocate, Jemma Riedel, at firstname.lastname@example.org to learn more.

 Join The GoodGuys